semiller10/postnovo/deepnovo/README.md

 ## Protein Identification with Deep Learning: from abc to xyz.

 !!!
-Files have been modified in the Postnovo distribution of DeepNovo. !!!
+Files have been modified by Samuel Miller in the Postnovo distribution of DeepNovo. !!!
 Main changes:

 1. deepnovo_config.py was replaced by deepnovo_config_template.py,
 which is used by Postnovo to auto-generate deepnovo_config.py for each fragment mass tolerance.
 2. deepnovo_main_modules.py was modified
 to return up to 20 de novo sequence candidates per spectrum.

--Samuel Miller, 2019

 DeepNovo is a deep learning-based tool to address the problem of protein identification from tandem mass spectrometry data.
 The core model applies